faker-js/faker/docs/guide/frameworks.md

 });
 ```

-It can sometimes be useful to do seeded tests, where faker will generate the same random value each time:
+It can sometimes be useful to do seeded tests, where faker will generate the same random value each time.
+These are especially useful in tests that are meant to be deterministic, such as [snapshot](https://vitest.dev/guide/snapshot.html) tests.

 ```ts
 import { describe, it, expect } from 'vitest';